fjantunen/sev1/index.md

     * **Internal Stakeholders:** Product, Sales, Marketing, Leadership.
 Need impact, estimated time to restore (ETR), and business implications. 📈
     * **Customers:** Via status page, email, social media.
 Need clear, honest, and timely updates.
 Transparent but not overly technical. 🌐
 * **Status Page:** Your single source of truth for external updates.
 Should be updated frequently.
-* **Templates:** Have pre-written communication templates for different severity levels. 📋
+* **Templates:** Have pre-approved communication templates for different sceanrios. 📋

 > 🚨 **Crisis Communication Tip:**
 > When communicating externally, always err on the side of transparency.
 Acknowledge impact, provide updates frequently, and communicate when you *don't* have an update (e.g., "Still investigating, next update in 15 minutes").